abelcha/postmark-tracking/README.md

 # Postmark-Tracking

-Postmark Tracking is a wrapper for the postmark tracking API.
+Postmark Tracking is a nodejs wrapper for the postmark tracking API.
 Find more details on the [official documentation]

  Installation